 Here’s what it looked like when GIs battled two enemies–the Germans and a savage winter–to recover Belgian ground lost to blitzkrieg.

-As this still from a captured German film shows, Adolf Hitler’s Blitzkrieg into the Ardennes left utter devastation in … continue reading »
+As this still from a captured German film shows, Adolf Hitler’s Blitzkrieg into the Ardennes left utter devastation … continue reading »

 The aircraft carrier USS Princeton